chatchamp/how-to-apply/README.md

 Below are some points to consider before applying at chatchamp:

-## application format
+## cover letter
-- attached CV in PDF format or link to updated LinkedIn profile
-- short and concise email
-- no attached Word documents
+- some words expressing why you are interested in working for chatchamp are absolutely enough

 ## CV
 - short and concise (1-3 pages)
+- attached in PDF format or link to updated LinkedIn profile
+- no (!!!) attached Word documents

 ## experience
 - we want to see that your have worked for one company over a longer period of time or are willing to to so